 Has anyone ever tried the Vanilla Swiss Almond ice cream from Häagen-Dazs®?
-It is delicious – but it has corn syrup and 24 carbs per serving:-( So, we set out to make a copycat ice-cream with the same taste but ingredients suitable for a low carb diet.
-And it came out absolutely delicious – some would even say almost better than the original!
+It is delicious – but it has corn syrup and 24 carbs per serving.
+So, we set out to make a copycat ice cream with the same taste but with ingredients suitable for a low carb diet.
+And it came out absolutely delicious!
+Some would even say almost better than the original!
 And, with all natural non-GMO ingredients and just 2 net carbs per serving it is definitely worth a try.

 Servings: About 8

 Serving size: About 4 oz.

 Protein: 4.6 g

 *The vanilla extract should have nothing but vanilla and alcohol in it.
 Some have propylene glycol in the ingredients which is anti-freeze – definitely not what you want for your ice cream.

 If you’re using an ice cream maker with a pre-frozen bowl, make sure the bowl has been frozen for the required time – typically at least 16 hours.

 Pour cream into a sauce pan, add the egg mixture and whisk over very low heat.
 You need to keep whisking and the mixture cannot get any hotter than warm – you don’t want it boiling!
 Remove from heat, cover and leave in fridge until cool, preferably overnight.